TassaraR/colors-by-frame/README.md

 # colors_by_frame
-Creates images from videos by computing the average colors by its frames
+Creates images from videos by computing the average color of each frame

 ### Usage:
 ```